mike-ud/hello-world/README.md

 # hello-world

-another first
+Hi,

-Hi, I'm Mike and I like to learn new stuff
+I'm Mike and I like to learn new stuff